ErikvdVen/php-gif/README.md

 For below image this doesn't work, unfortunately, because GitHub downloads the image once and stores it locally.
 Most e-mail clients, however, do load the images directly from source.
 Successfully tested with Gmail and Outlook 2011 (Mac OSX).

+*Important note: Unsuccessfully tested in Outlook 2011 for Windows.
+More information about this, coming soon!*

 ![Live countdown to new year](http://only-media.nl/gif/gif.php)

 ##Note